 Philosophy | Independent Researcher

-I am a philosopher based in Ireland, recently graduated with First Class Honours in Mathematics & Philosophy from Trinity College Dublin.
+I am a philosopher based in Ireland, recently graduated with First Class Honours in Mathematics & Philosophy (SH Philosophy pathway) from Trinity College Dublin.
 I hold a deferred offer to pursue an MLitt at the University of St Andrews.

-My research concerns the philosophy of logic and language (particularly questions of existential import, quantification, and ambiguity), alongside the philosophy of mathematics (infinity, cardinality, and foundations) and metametaphysics.
+My research concerns philosophy of mathematics (infinity, cardinality, and foundations), metametaphysics (conceptual ideaalism, the language-metaohysics gap), and the philosophy of logic and language (particularly questions of existential import, quantification, and ambiguity).
 I have a secondary interest in ancient philosophy, especially Plato's metaphysics and Aristotle's logic, and their relation to the contemporary analytic tradition.

-I am currently working on several papers and preparing for conference presentations in Salzburg and (pending) Potsdam and Istanbul.
+I am currently working on several papers and preparing for conference presentations in Universität Potsdam, Ludwig-Maximilians-Universität München (LMU) and Maynooth University.

 Presently, my two primary focuses are the philosophy of infinite sets/collections, and how C.S.
-Peirce might be compared to Cantor on this issue, as well as the epistemic signifigance of imagination (and its relation to Kripke and his critics).
+Peirce might be compared to Cantor on this issue, as well as the epistemic signifigance of imagination (and its relation to modal metaphysics more broadly).

 Email: robertmfinan7@gmail.com